 A collaborative project on a health related topic.
 Students, working together as a team, will complete a research project and develop communication and research skills under the supervision of the faculty supervisor.
 Evaluation will be based on a written report and oral presentation.
-Precludes additional credit for HLTH 4906, HLTH 4908 (no longer offered), HLTH 4909, HLTH 4910.
+Includes: Experiential Learning Activity Precludes additional credit for HLTH 4906, HLTH 4908 (no longer offered), HLTH 4909, HLTH 4910.

 Prerequisite(s): fourth-year standing in the B.H.Sc.
 Honours program, one of HLTH 3901, HLTH 3902, HLTH 3903, HLTH 3904 or HLTH 3905, a major CGPA of at least 9.0, and permission of the Faculty supervisor and the Department of Health Sciences.

-Seminars three hours a week as scheduled by the course instructor; other hours as arranged with the Faculty
+Seminars three hours a week as scheduled by the course instructor; other hours as arranged with the Faculty Adviser.

-Adviser.

-Capstone Course - Field Placement
+Capstone Course - Field Placement and Research Project

-Field placement providing practical experience in a health related field.
+Field placement providing practical experience in a health-related field.
 Placements may be in institutional or community settings, governmental or non-governmental organizations.
 Sites may vary each year.
 Evaluation based on a written report and an oral presentation.

-Precludes additional credit for HLTH 4906, HLTH 4907, HLTH 4908 (no longer offered), HLTH 4910.
+on a written report and an oral presentation.
+Includes: Experiential Learning Activity Precludes additional credit for HLTH 4906, HLTH 4907, HLTH 4908 (no longer offered), HLTH 4910.
 Prerequisite(s): fourth-year standing in B.H.Sc.
 Honours, one of HLTH 3901, HLTH 3902, HLTH 3903, HLTH 3904 or HLTH 3905, a major CGPA of at least 9.0 and permission of the Department of Health Sciences.
-Seminars three hours a week as scheduled by the course instructor; other hours as arranged with the Faculty Adviser; field placement hours will vary dependent on placement.
+Schedules may vary depending on the field placement site, but students are required to spend a minimum of eight hours per week on-site and attend required seminars as arranged by the course instructor.